The Reg. 8 of the EEA Regulations defines the extended family member as meaning:

 Evidence of dependency from a family member

 The immigration lawyers at Law Park are experts in dealing with the application for an EEA Family Permit.
 We also expertly deal with applications for Residence Card As an Extended Family Member Of An EEA National.
 You may need legal help from immigration lawyers in London to prepare and submit your application.
 It is for an EEA Family Permit or Residence Card As an Extended Family Member Of An EEA National.
-So, we are here to provide you with friendly, reliable, efficient and professional immigration service.
+So, we are here to provide you with a friendly, reliable, efficient and professional immigration service.

 Friendly, reliable, efficient and professional immigration service